Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 What's the difference, what does equivalence mean and why are there two traits?

-Allow me to answer those questions with another question:
+Allow me to answer those questions with another two questions:

 Is zero equivalent to negative zero?

-Inside a floating point number the binary representation is different but Mathematically, zero is neither positive nor negative, so they're equivalent right?
+Inside a floating point number the binary representation is different but Mathematically, zero is neither positive nor negative, so they are equivalent right?

-Sticking with the binary representations inside of floating points, it's possible to represent something that's Not a Number (NaN).
+Sticking with the binary representations inside of floating points, it's possible to represent something that's Not a Number, or NaN.

 Should two NaNs, even if they have the same binary representation, be considered as the same value when you can get there in different ways?